xyproto/algernon/README.md

 * setContentType(string) for setting Content-Type
 * print(string, string) for outputting data to the browser

-Will support all functions in xyproto/permissions2/userstate.go
+The plan is to support all functions in xyproto/permissions2/userstate.go